cockroachlabs/workshop_labs/lab1_student_instructions_serializable.md

 * Retries with Updates
 * Implicit Transactions /w Select for Update (SFU)

+For each one of these tests, it is helpful to configurate the `application_name` variable.
+The AdminUI allows you to drill-down from the statements page the application_name.
+This is configured in one two ways:

+* JDBC connect string.
+I am using this method with JMETER to configure the Pool connection [string](serial/JDBC_application_name.png).
+* Session Level parameter : `SET application_name='DEMO_1`

 ### Demo #1 :: Contention with Selects and Updates
 This test is to show the performance difference of various queries while running **updates** on the same set of rows... a tourture test.
 If you are using Jmeter, it is marked as DEMO#1.